taocpp/PEGTL/doc/Rule-Reference.md

   - `require< 0 >::rule_t` is `internal::success`
   - `require< N >::rule_t` is `require< N >`

 ## Binary Rules

 These rules are available in multiple versions,

-* in namespace `tao::pegtl::int8` for signed 8-bit integer values,
+* in namespace `tao::pegtl::int8` for `std::int8_t` values,
-* in namespace `tao::pegtl::uint8` for unsigned 8-bit integer values,
+* in namespace `tao::pegtl::uint8` for `std::uint8_t` values,
-* in namespace `tao::pegtl::int16_be` for big-endian 16-bit integer values,
+* in namespace `tao::pegtl::int16_be` for big-endian `std::int16_t` values,
-* in namespace `tao::pegtl::int16_le` for little-endian 16-bit integer values,
+* in namespace `tao::pegtl::int16_le` for little-endian `std::int16_t` values,
-* in namespace `tao::pegtl::int32_be` for big-endian 32-bit integer values,
+* in namespace `tao::pegtl::int32_be` for big-endian `std::int32_t` values,
-* in namespace `tao::pegtl::int32_le` for little-endian 32-bit integer values,
+* in namespace `tao::pegtl::int32_le` for little-endian `std::int32_t` values,
-* in namespace `tao::pegtl::int64_be` for big-endian 64-bit integer values, and
+* in namespace `tao::pegtl::int64_be` for big-endian `std::int64_t` values,
-* in namespace `tao::pegtl::int64_le` for little-endian 64-bit integer values.
+* in namespace `tao::pegtl::int64_le` for little-endian `std::int64_t` values,
-* in namespace `tao::pegtl::uint16_be` for big-endian 16-bit integer values,
+* in namespace `tao::pegtl::uint16_be` for big-endian `std::uint16_t` values,
-* in namespace `tao::pegtl::uint16_le` for little-endian 16-bit integer values,
+* in namespace `tao::pegtl::uint16_le` for little-endian `std::uint16_t` values,
-* in namespace `tao::pegtl::uint32_be` for big-endian 32-bit integer values,
+* in namespace `tao::pegtl::uint32_be` for big-endian `std::uint32_t` values,
-* in namespace `tao::pegtl::uint32_le` for little-endian 32-bit integer values,
+* in namespace `tao::pegtl::uint32_le` for little-endian `std::uint32_t` values,
-* in namespace `tao::pegtl::uint64_be` for big-endian 64-bit integer values, and
+* in namespace `tao::pegtl::uint64_be` for big-endian `std::uint64_t` values,
-* in namespace `tao::pegtl::uint64_le` for little-endian 64-bit integer values
+* in namespace `tao::pegtl::uint64_le` for little-endian `std::uint64_t` values,

-Please not that the masked rules are available *only* for unsigned integers.
+* in namespace alias `tao::pegtl::int16` for native-endian `std::int16_t` values,
+* in namespace alias `tao::pegtl::int32` for native-endian `std::int32_t` values,
+* in namespace alias `tao::pegtl::int64` for native-endian `std::int64_t` values,
+* in namespace alias `tao::pegtl::uint16` for native-endian `std::uint16_t` values,
+* in namespace alias `tao::pegtl::uint32` for native-endian `std::uint32_t` values,
+* in namespace alias `tao::pegtl::uint64` for native-endian `std::uint64_t` values.

 The binary rules need to be manually included, i.e. they are not part of `<tao/pegtl.hpp>.

-These rules read one or more bytes from the input to form (and match) an 8, 16, 32 or 64-bit value, respectively, and corresponding template parameters are given as either `std::int8_t`, `std::uint8_t`, `std::int16_t`, `std::uint16_t`, `std::int32_t`, `std::uint32_t`, `std::int64_t` or `std::uin64_t`.
+* The 8-bit rules work on the same inputs as the ASCII rules whose `data_t` is an 8-bit integer or enum type.
+* The 16-bit rules work with inputs whose `data_t` is either an 8-bit or a 16-bit integer or enum type.
+* The 32-bit rules work with inputs whose `data_t` is either an 8-bit or a 32-bit integer or enum type.
+* The 64-bit rules work with inputs whose `data_t` is either an 8-bit or a 64-bit integer or enum type.

-In the following descriptions, the parameter N is the size of a single value in bytes, i.e. either 1, 2, 4 or 8.
+In the following descriptions the parameter N stands for the size of the encoding of the next integer value according to the size of integer matched by the rule in question.

+* For 8-bit rules N is always 1.
+* For 16-bit rules N is 2 for 8-bit inputs and 1 for 16-bit inputs.
+* For 32-bit rules N is 4 for 8-bit inputs and 1 for 32-bit inputs.
+* For 64-bit rules N is 8 for 8-bit inputs and 1 for 64-bit inputs.

-The term *input value* indicates a correspondingly sized integer value read from the input.
+The term *input value* indicates an integer value of the appropriate size read from the input.
-For inputs of values of size 1 like `char` or `std::byte` all integer rules can be used, for inputs of values of size greater than 1 like `int` or `long` only integer rules of matching size are possible.

-Binary rules do not rely on other rules.

 ###### `any`

-* Succeeds when the input contains at least N bytes.
+* Succeeds when the input contains at least N objects.
-* Consumes N bytes when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `many< Num >`

-* Succeeds when the input contains at least `Num` times N bytes.
+* Succeeds when the input contains at least `Num` times N objects.
-* Consumes these `Num` * N bytes from the input.
+* Consumes these `Num` * N objects from the input.
 * [Equivalent] to `rep< N, any >`.

 ###### `mask_not_one< M, C... >`

-* Succeeds when the input contains at least N bytes, and:
+* Succeeds when the input contains at least N objects, and:
-* `C` is an empty character pack or the (endian adjusted) input value masked with `M` is **not** one of the given values `C...`.
+* `C` is an empty pack *or* the (endian adjusted) input value masked with `M` is **not** one of the values `C...`.
-* Consumes N bytes when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `mask_not_range< M, C, D >`

-* Succeeds when the input contains at least N bytes, and:
+* Succeeds when the input contains at least N objects, and:
 * The (endian adjusted) input value `B` satisfies `( B & M ) < C || D < ( B & M )`.
-* Consumes N bytes when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `mask_one< M, C... >`

-* Succeeds when the input contains at least N bytes, and:
+* Succeeds when the input contains at least N objects, and:
 * `C` is a non-empty character pack and the (endian adjusted) input value masked with `M` is one of the given values `C...`.
-* Consumes N bytes when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `mask_range< M, C, D >`

-* Succeeds when the input contains at least N bytes, and:
+* Succeeds when the input contains at least N objects, and:
 * The (endian adjusted) input value `B` satisfies `C <= ( B & M ) && ( B & M ) <= D`.
-* Consumes N bytes when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `mask_ranges< M, C1, D1, C2, D2, ... >`